 There’s just something about the entire experience of going out for tea that can’t be recreated at home, especially when it’s a special treat like afternoon tea at a Langham hotel.

-Recently, I joined my friends Cynthia from What a Girl Eats, and Sue from The View from Great Island for Langham Afternoon Tea with Wedgwood at The Langham Huntington, Pasadena, and fortunately for us, we’re all in very close proximity to this outstanding, historic hotel.
+Recently, I joined my friend Cynthia from What a Girl Eats for Langham Afternoon Tea with Wedgwood at The Langham Huntington, Pasadena, and fortunately for us, we’re in very close proximity to this outstanding, historic hotel.

 We were seated in the beautiful, airy lounge and asked if we’d like an aperitif to begin the service.
 We each decided to have a Kir Royale, and it was the perfect way to begin our afternoon!
 You can find out exactly how to make a Kir Royale at home from Cynthia.

-We perused the menu and made our tea selections, and soon our tray was served to us, our teas were being poured and we began to enjoy all the incredible creations set before us.
+We perused the Langham Afternoon Tea with Wedgwood menu and made our tea selections.
+Soon our tray was served to us, our teas were being poured and we began to enjoy all the incredible creations set before us.
 Our server was excellent from beginning to end, she even put on her photographer hat for us!

-I was especially impressed with the fact that when Sue advised the server that she couldn’t eat a certain food, the server wanted to know how severe her reaction would be so that the issue could be dealt with in the appropriate manner.
-Having a daughter with life-threatening allergies has taught me that this kind of service is not only crucial, but often rare, and I was elated that the wait staff took the information seriously and handled it as they should.
+I was especially impressed with the fact that when Cynthia advised the server that she couldn’t eat a certain food, the server wanted to know how severe her reaction would be.
+Having a daughter with life-threatening allergies has taught me that this kind of service is not only crucial, but often rare.
+I was elated that the wait staff took the information seriously and handled it as conscientiously.

 There were 17 teas to choose from, which included Langham house blends and black teas (as well as flavored black teas).
-As you might guess, being from the UK, I’m pickier than most about my tea, so I was happy that the English Breakfast was strong and hot, and tasted really good.
-I’ve actually written a post on how to make a perfect cup of British tea at home, and will share the link below.
+As you might guess, I’m pickier than most about my tea, so I was happy that the English Breakfast was strong and hot, and tasted really good.

 It’s Langham’s own Wedgwood pattern!
 In 1865, the original Langham in London was named the first “Grand Hotel”, and now there are many more in Asia, North America and Australia.
-The reputation of quality in the Langham name speaks for itself, as does Wedgwood (my own favorite china–you’ll see it in some of my posts).
+The reputation of quality in the Langham name speaks for itself, as does Wedgwood.
+It is my own favorite china brand–you’ll see it in some of my posts.

-As for the food, Cynthia, Sue and I were all amazed at the variety of finger sandwiches, desserts and more.
+As for the food, Cynthia and I were impressed at the variety of finger sandwiches, desserts and more.

-We were served finger sandwiches such as Chicken Salad with Orange and Cranberry on White Bread, Ham & Egg, Prosciutto di Parma, Green Onion, Red Pepper on Potato Peppercorn Bread, and Smoked Salmon on Sourdough with Caramelized Shallot Caper Cream with Caviar.
-As you can see from the pictures, they were all assembled to perfection and most importantly, were delicious.
+We were served finger sandwiches such as Chicken Salad with Orange and Cranberry on White Bread.
+Ham & Egg, and Prosciutto di Parma, Green Onion, Red Pepper on Potato Peppercorn Bread was another choice.
+Smoked Salmon on Sourdough with Caramelized Shallot Caper Cream with Caviar was a third.
+They were all assembled to perfection and most importantly, were delicious.

-After our leisurely tea, we gathered ourselves for a walk around the property, which is nothing short of stunning, as you can see from the view out of the Lobby Lounge window.
+Eventually, after our leisurely tea, we gathered ourselves for a walk around the property.
+The Langham, Pasadena’s grounds are nothing short of stunning, as you can see from the view out of the Lobby Lounge window.

 And now for that link on how to prepare the perfect cup of British tea.
 I specifically say, British, because there are some teas which should not be prepared using boiling water.

-If you are fortunate to live in the Southern California area, or near one of the other Langham hotels, afternoon tea is a lovely escape from our daily schedules, a wonderful de-stressor and a gift card would be an absolutely perfect present for your mother on Mother’s Day (The Langham Huntington, Pasadena is completely booked for tea on Mother’s Day).
+If you are fortunate to live in the Southern California area, or near one of the other Langham hotels, afternoon tea is a lovely escape from our daily schedules.
+It really is a wonderful de-stressor and a gift card would be an absolutely perfect present for Mother’s Day.

 I’m looking forward to going back to The Langham very soon, maybe next time for dinner!